mannyrivera2010/aml-suite/vagrant/centos6.6/build-and-deploy-box/README.md

 or resource-starved machines, that might not be long enough
 3. If you change the rsync directory in the Vagrantfile, do NOT rsync a directory that includes this one

+## Developers
+This VM has also been designed to be ozp-developer friendly.
+The anticipated workflow goes like this:

+1. Clone this repo and run `vagrant up`, getting this VM up and running
+2. Edit OZP application code on the host box, somewhere inside the directory that is rsynced with the VM (by default, this is ~/ozp on the host - this can be changed in the Vagrantfile if desired)
+3. After making code changes on the host, the code needs to be redeployed on the VM for testing.
+At a high level, this means 1) running `vagrant rsync` to get the code to the VM, and 2) running some script on the VM to copy that code to the right place, build it (if not pre-built), restart servers, etc.

 ## Helpful Hints:
     * nginx error log:  `/var/log/nginx/error.log`